TycheSoftwares/custom-order-statuses-woocommerce/readme.txt

 == Changelog ==

+= 2.0.2 - 09/04/2021 =
+* Fix - Order status was getting changed when we refresh the Thankyou page.
+This has been fixed.
+* Fix - When we change the slug of the custom order status, orders having that custom status was not seen on the orders page.
+This has been fixed.

 = 2.0.1 - 01/12/2020 =
 * Enhancement - Added new setting "Enable color" to show background color for the statuses in the order page.
 * Fix - When we click on the "Custom Order Status Tool" link from the plugin, it shows an error.
 This has been fixed.